This recipe for Cold Brew Coffee Concentrate will have you making batch after batch for the summer months!

 How to Make Your Own Cold Brew Coffee Concentrate

-I don’t have any fancy contraptions or jars for doing this.
-I simply use a big mason jar and pour my fresh coffee grounds into a jar and top it off with water.
+I don't have any fancy contraptions or jars for doing this.
+I simply use a big mason jar (like this one from Amazon) and pour my fresh coffee grounds into a jar and top it off with water.
 Then I let it sit on the counter and steep for 24 hours.

-But first — let’s talk about the coffee.
-You need really good coffee for this to turn out right, so I turn to one of my new favorite blends — Community Coffee.
+But first — let's talk about the coffee.
+You need really good coffee for this to turn out right, so make sure to buy good coffee and not off-brand.

 The Secret for Cold Brew Coffee